Kimmel Center for Stem Cell Biology Education

 The Stem Cell Biology PhD Training Program offered by NYU Langone’s Vilcek Institute of Graduate Biomedical Sciences is an open, interdisciplinary program in which you explore the vast field of stem cell biology research.
 Our mentoring faculty are affiliated with basic and clinical departments across NYU Langone and work on a variety of model organisms and disease models.
 They provide academic guidance throughout training and support independent research projects.

 Resources for Current Students

-Currently enrolled students in the Stem Cell Biology PhD Training Program can access resources, including forms for the qualifying exam and thesis committee report, through the student community of Sackler Institute of Graduate Biomedical Sciences.
+Currently enrolled students in the Stem Cell Biology PhD Training Program can access resources, including a form for the qualifying exam, through the student community of Vilcek Institute of Graduate Biomedical Sciences.